 Release date: July 5, 2019

 After the "finale" to end all finales, Feige promises Phase 4 will kick off a new era for the MCU - and it's starting with a sequel to one of the best movies of 2017, Spider-Man: Homecoming.
-Up until recently, we didn't know much about the sequel other than the fact it was happening and a placeholder release date, but with Infinity War out of the way and Phase 4 in sight, details have started to trickle through, starting with the official title.
+Up until recently, we didn't know much about the sequel other than the fact it was happening and a placeholder release date, but with Phase 4 now in sight, we have an official title and a first look trailer.